 Duration of the assignment

-The assignment will be in phases, starting from September Xth, 2021, for the first 30 working days, and to be extended to 90 days or as needed, depending on the performance and the demand for such support.
-The consultant will be reporting directly to the co TTLs, Pandu Harimurti and Somil Nagpal, and will be in close communication with the WB Social team providing support to the Additional Financing PforR
+The assignment will start from September Xth, 2021 for (XX) days.
+The consultant will be reporting directly to the co TTLs, Pandu Harimurti and Somil Nagpal, and will be in close communication with the WB team providing technical support to the Additional Financing PforR on the relevant subject.